Esri/node-geoservices-adaptor/README.md

 	* `Layers (Feature Service)`
 	* [`Layer (Feature Service)`](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Layer/02r3000000w6000000/)
 	* [`Query (Feature Service\Layer)`](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Query_Feature_Service_Layer/02r3000000r1000000/)
-* Only spatial references 4326 and 102100 are supported
+* Only spatial references 4326 and 102100 are supported.
+* The application will convert from 4326 to 102100 only.
 * Queries only work against the layer end point. `Query (Feature Service)` is declared as a capability but not yet implemented.
 * HTML Browsing is not available for Query endpoints.
 All queries return JSON.
 * Only a subset of [`Query (Feature Service\Layer)`](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Query_Feature_Service_Layer/02r3000000r1000000/) is implemented: